 Natural Delivery Tip #3: Move

-If you wan to help your baby descend during labor, movement and gravity are the keys.
+If you want to help your baby descend during labor, movement and gravity are the keys.
 Movement helps the baby navigate his head through the pelvis.
-Some positions will even enlarge diameter of your pelvis, helping baby ease his way through.
+Some positions will even enlarge the diameter of your pelvis, helping baby ease his way through.

 Movement makes you more comfortable

 Movement can also make labor less painful.
 It does so by stimulating the receptors in the brain that decrease pain perception.
 As a result, you are able to tolerate increasingly strong contractions.
 In turn, endorphins are released and pain perception decreases even more.
 Ultimately, your movement in response to your contractions decreases pain and facilitates labor (3).
 It’s a win-win!

 Move when you can